Frequently Asked Questions

 - the insurance contact person at the insured’s place of employment, and

-- any insurance benefit booklet that you may have
+- any insurance benefits booklet that you may have

 You may also want to call your insurance company to get the benefit breakdown before your appointment.
 You can use our insurance questionnaire as a guide.